sampsyo/bril/docs/tools/brilift.md

     $ cd brilift
-    $ cargo build
+    $ cargo run -- --help
-    $ cargo install  # If you want the executable on your $PATH.
+    $ cargo install --path .  # If you want the executable on your $PATH.

 [bril-rs]: rust.md
 [cargo]: https://doc.rust-lang.org/cargo/